 Slowing Down, but Not Stopping

 The website hasn't changed much recently because I haven't been acquiring meters as fast as I was before.
 It's due partly to money (I've had other expenses which rate a higher priority), but largely due to the fact that I have picked most of the low hanging fruit already.
 I have almost all of the meters I originally set out to buy, and a lot of others I picked up simply because they were inexpensive.
-If you read the notes (particularly with the camera collection), I often buy broken stuff because it's the only way I can afford it.
-The only way I could jusitfy my SEI Photometer, for instance, was because it was screwed up by a previous owner.
+If you read the notes (particularly with the camera collection), I often buy broken stuff because it's the only way I can justify the expense.
+The only way I could afford my SEI Photometer, for instance, was because it was screwed up by a previous owner.

 Now I'm mostly left with things which are either tiny variations of things I already have (e.g. a British Weston Master II with a white face), modern high-end meters which are expensive if they work and impossible to repair if they don't (anything digital), or expensive rarities like a Rhamstine DHA, which would probably cost more than my car.